awesomephant/blog/posts/continuous-typography.md

 And the size is of the browser window isn't the only variable in play: Readers can modify type size and colours through their browser or opertating system, or have your text translated into their own language on the fly.
 Your choice of typeface might well be overwritten by a user's preference or a failed network request, and even the text itself might change over time.

 The traditional guidelines of typography about line-lengths, spacing, harmonies, and so on still apply on the web; it's just that we're now trying to apply them in a context where many of their parameters have become variable.
 There are ways to lock down some of these parameters - there's a HTML snippet that prevents people from resizing your type, for instance - but that seems to me to run counter to the promise of the medium: that it works for anyone, anywhere.

 What we need is a way to make typographic decisions in a way that is relative to all of these variable parameters, but still gives us some control over the resulting visual expression.
-The construct that lets us do this - generate different outputs depending on a set of inputs with arbitrary granularity - is called a _continuous function_.
+The construct that lets us do this - generate different outputs depending on a set of inputs with arbitrary granularity - is called a continuous function.

 ## A continuous approach

 Let's think through this by defining a single property of our text block – the font size – as a continuous function.
 Following the traditional approach, we might define the font size using a CSS declaration like this one:

 ```css
 p {